How to Obtain a Startup Visa for Japan

 Moreover, The Japanese startup visa ensures the following support of the concerned municipality governments:

-• Logistic support: By providing consultation about the office space and housing.
+- Logistic support: Provide consultation about office space and housing.
 Additionally, they may even help in the provision of free temporary offices.

 Approved Japanese Municipalities for Startup Visa